OpenFn/docs/blog/2024-03-21-kenya-travelogue.md

 ["bullshit jobs"](https://www.newyorker.com/books/under-review/the-bullshit-job-boom),
 I don't think this is what he meant.

 There seems to be a lot of spare time here.
 I wonder about that.
-OpenFn is obsessed with a certain kind of efficiency, and yet something about this kind of living does not seem iniefficient, or wasteful.
+We at OpenFn are obsessed with efficiency - a certain kind of efficiency, anyway.
+But this lifestyle doesn't seem to be _inefficient_.
+Nor is it wasteful.

-If I ever work out what it means, I'll let you know.
+If I ever work out what any of this means, I'll let you know.

 Maybe this is the real reason we're here.
 We spend our lives fighting inequality, in our own small, specialised way, reducing inefficiency in parts of